salesforce-heroku-workshops/enterprise-java-developer/index.md

 Add a new `Person` to the database to verify the application is working correctly.

+In order to scale and app or add add-ons your Heroku account will either need to be verified or your app can be transferred to someone with a verified account.
+Verifying your account requires a credit card and following this tutorial will potentially cause some charges to be applied to your account.
+If you like to verify your account navigate to [https://api.heroku.com/verify](https://api.heroku.com/verify) in your browser and complete the process.
+To transfer ownership of your application to a verified account follow these steps:

+1. Navigate to the Heroku preferences in Eclipse
+2. Select the `API Key` and copy it into your copy buffer
+3. In your browser navigate to: [https://app-transfer.herokuapp.com/](https://app-transfer.herokuapp.com/)
+4. Paste your `API Key` into the `API Key` field
+5. In the `App Name` field enter the name of your app
+6. Select `Submit`

 Back in Eclipse you can view the details about the application on Heroku:

 1. Select `Window` from the menu bar